-GTM : GTM is an unsupervised learning algorithm for modeling the probability density of data and finding a nonlinear mapping of high-dimensional data in a low-dimension space.
-GTM is also known as a principled alternative to Self-Organizing Map (SOM) which does not have any density model, GTM defines an explicit probability density model based on Gaussian distribution [11] and seeks the best set of parameters associated with Gaussian mixtures by using Expectation-Maximization (EM) method.
+GTM: GTM is an unsupervised learning algorithm for modeling the probability density of data and finding a non-linear mapping of high-dimensional data in a low-dimension space.
+GTM is also known as a principled alternative to Self-Organizing Map (SOM) which does not have any density model, GTM defines an explicit probability density model based on Gaussian distribution [11] and seeks the best set of parameters to maximize the log-likelihood of Gaussian mixtures (2), as an objective function, by using Expectation-Maximization (EM) method.